hougarry/FreecodeCamp-Notes/WebDesign/HTML-Notes/css-notes.md

  2. structure of css:  margin/border/padding, height/content/width/. mbp,hcw(mackbookpro, hey, can't wait)

+**3.what's the difference between id and class?**
-3. In HTML, if an element has the `class` attribute set to "logo," you would target it in CSS using the class selector `.logo`:
+In HTML, if an element has the `class` attribute set to "logo," you would target it in CSS using the class selector `.logo`:

 ```css
 /* CSS for elements with class="logo" in HTML */